City Link Road

 Arriving in Hereford by bus or train, you are likely to walk from the station along Blueschool Street, Commercial Road and Newmarket Street.
 The refurbishment of these areas will make the walk or cycle into Hereford city centre more pleasurable, helping people lead healthier and more active lives.
 It will also be easier for visitors and residents to use buses and trains at a new 'transport hub.'

-The City Link Road will be built as part of the ‘Hereford city centre transport package’ with funding secured from the Marches Local Enterprise Partnership.
+The City Link Road will be built as part of the 'Hereford city centre transport package' with funding provided by Herefordshire Council (£24.651 million) and Marches Local Enterprise Partnership (£16 million).

 You can keep up with the latest news on the Hereford 2020 blog.